NVIDIA/GenerativeAIExamples/community/autonomous_5g_slicing_lab/README.md

   - `agentic_pipeline-DLI.ipynb`: Notebook for running the LangGraph agent UI.
   - `requirements.txt`: Python dependencies for the agentic workflow.

+## License
+- This repository is based on OAI 5G RAN, CN, and UE, and it is released under [OAI Public License](https://openairinterface.org/legal/oai-public-license/)

 ## References

 - [Open Air Interface 5G Core Network](https://openairinterface.org/oai-5g-core-network-project/)